-Project Kereru is a voluntary community based Conservation Project that is changing the fate of sick and injured kereru in Dunedin and surrounding areas
+Project Kereru is a voluntary community based Conservation Project that is changing the fate of sick and injured kereru in Dunedin and surrounding areas.
+It is supported by our Dunedin Branch (through the Marjorie Barclay Trust), DoC and Watties.

 The kereru is New Zealand’s only surviving native pigeon.
 They are long-lived birds that breed very slowly.
 They are currently fighting for survival.